Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Acknowledgment

-\begin{IEEEbiography}[{ }]{Evan Lucas} received his Ph.D. in electrical engineering from Michigan Technological University in 2023.
+\bio{authors_images/evan_bwheadshot.png} Evan Lucas received his Ph.D. in electrical engineering from Michigan Technological University in 2023.
 His research interests are under the umbrella of applied machine learning and works in both the computer vision and natural language processing space.
 In computer vision, he is interested in underwater image enhancement and neural radiance fields methods for 3D scene reconstruction, the latter of which he co-founded a startup (Panverse Robotics) around.
-In natural language processing, he is currently interested in building educational chatbots and developing methods for detecting backdoor watermarks in generated text. \end{IEEEbiography}
+In natural language processing, he is currently interested in building educational chatbots and developing methods for detecting backdoor watermarks in generated text. \endbio

-\begin{IEEEbiography}[{ }]{Serein Al-Ratrout} is an Assistant Teaching Professor with the Department of Computer Science at Michigan Technological University.
+\bio{authors_images/image14.jpg} Serein Al-Ratrout is an Assistant Teaching Professor with the Department of Computer Science at Michigan Technological University.
 She earned her PhD in Computer Science from De Montfort University, UK, in 2009.
 Dr. Al-Ratout's research interests focus on interactive learning, software development methodologies, optimization methods, and artificial intelligence.
 She has published numerous articles in these areas and conducted significant research projects.
 Notably, she led a study on heart rate variability to identify patients with obstructive sleep apnea.
-Dr. Al-Ratout is currently exploring the application of artificial intelligence in medical diagnosis, particularly through deep learning and neural networks. \end{IEEEbiography}
+Dr. Al-Ratout is currently exploring the application of artificial intelligence in medical diagnosis, particularly through deep learning and neural networks. \endbio

-\begin{IEEEbiography}[{ }]{Sidike Paheding} received a Ph.D. in Electrical Engineering from the University of Dayton, Ohio, USA.
-Currently, he is an assistant professor in the Department of Computer Science and Engineering at Fairfield University.
-His research interests cover a variety of topics in image/video processing, machine learning, deep learning, computer vision, and remote sensing.
-Dr. Paheding is an associate editor of the Springer journal Signal, Image, and Video Processing, and ASPRS Journal Photogrammetric Engineering and Remote Sensing, and serves as a guest editor/reviewer for several reputed journals.
-Dr. Paheding is a Senior Member of the IEEE. \end{IEEEbiography}